Chanoyu and the Mirror

 The tip end of the handle of the tsuki-gata hishaku is cut at an angle.
 The handle with the flesh cut away is used with the fu-ro, 風炉, wind-hearth, and the hishaku with the skin cut away is used with the ro, 炉, hearth.
 Although the ends of the hishaku are different, that is the only difference in the ladles.

 When water fills the hishaku cup, there may be a reflection of light on the surface of the water, transforming the circle of water into a mirror.
 This may be the true ‘mirror’ of the hishaku.
-The mirror is the sacred emblem of Amaterasu, which figured in she concealed herself in the cave of heaven, and sealed the entrance with a great stone.
-The world in darkness, the myriad gods assembled to get her to come out.
+The mirror is the sacred emblem of Amaterasu, the Sun goddess.
+After certain events, in she concealed herself in the cave of heaven, and sealed the entrance with a great stone.
+The world was plunged into in darkness, and the myriad gods assembled to get her to come out.
 Ame-no-uzume-no-Mikoto, 天之鈿女の命, Heaven’s-turning-woman, danced on an over-turned sake barrel, which caused an uproar of laughter in the crowd.
 Curious, Amaterasu moved the stone away.
 The gods attempted to appease her with gifts of a mirror, a sword, and strings of curved jewels.
 These became the imperial regalia signifying rule over the realm.

 This is one of the reasons why the mirror is some important in Shintō.
 Sake is drunk on auspicious occasions, and to mark the occasion, a barrel of sake has its lid broken open to get to the sake.
 This is called kagami-biraki, 鏡, mirror-open.
 Although the wooden lid may be likened to a mirror, it is surely the reflective, mirror-like surface of the sake within the barrel.
 Uzume’s dance on the over-turned barrel, indicates that the sake must have been drunk by the gods.
 Sake offered to Amaterasu would never have been simply spilled upon the ground.
 The curved fan-like end of the handle that held in the wall of the cup is called a ke-ra-kubi, 螻蛄首, mole cricket-neck, which is a technical term used in carpentry.
 It is very interesting to note that Sen no Rikyū had a signature ka-ō, 花押, flower-seal, called the ke-ra-ban, ケラ判, mole-cricket-sign.
 The manner in which Rikyū wrote his name Sō-eki, 宗易, Sect-change, resembled the mole cricket.
 It may be that the Japanese people have always had very little aversion to insects: certain kinds are kept as pets, others are eaten and most are models for artists.